Content Area Requirements

 3. If you know what classes you want to get started with, please find the PSU course schedule and the course projection guide.

-4. As a TSPC licensure requirement, either the NES test or Praxis test (when available) is due by June 15th.
-In some cases, they may be used as a way to demonstrate content area proficiency at the time of application.
+2. If you are not using the NES test to demonstrate content area knowledge, your score report is due by June 15th.
 Please review the guidelines for your content area below to determine the correct NES or Praxis test to take and if you can use it to demonstrate content area proficiency.

 Select your content area from the list below to learn how to demonstrate proficiency, which tests are required for licensure, who to contact with questions, and what relevant courses are available at PSU.